jarnalyrkar/dmplayer/readme.md

 PHP is required, so go ahead and install that, see below for instructions.<br>

 **To start the program:**<br>
-Use dmplayer.bat on Windows<br>
+Use gmplayer.bat on Windows<br>
-Use dmplayer.sh on Linux and MacOS<br>
+Use gmplayer.sh on Linux and MacOS<br>

 ### Install PHP (windows):
 - Right-click install-php.bat and select "Run as administrator".
-- Start dmplayer.bat
+- Start gmplayer.bat

 If you'd rather do it manually:
 - Download the most recent <a href="https://windows.php.net/download">php</a> zip-file
 - Unzip anywhere, but remember the directory
 - <a href="https://www.computerhope.com/issues/ch000549.htm">Add that directory to PATH</a>
-- Start dmplayer.bat
+- Start gmplayer.bat

 #### Troubleshooting, suggestions
 - You may need to restart the machine, so windows can see the new path-variable we just added